Summary

 • OpenStack clusters can be grouped, each as a region, in a larger private cloud.

-• OpenStack clusters can be partitioned into availability zones (AZs) to manage reliability and resilience of workloads from infrastructure issues.
+• OpenStack clusters can be partitioned into availability zones (AZs) to manage the reliability and resilience of workloads from infrastructure issues.

 • OpenStack compute nodes can be members of multiple host aggregates to schedule workloads to physical servers having better performance or cost for each workload.

-• OpenStack compute nodes can also be partitioned in cells, independent of AZs and host aggregates, to manage scalability and resilience of OpenStack services themselves.
+• OpenStack compute nodes can also be partitioned in cells, independent of AZs and host aggregates, to manage the scalability and resilience of OpenStack services themselves.